-This policy is supported by and should be read in conjunction with other school policies, particularly; Health & Attendance, Leave of Absence, Disciplinary and Code of Conduct.
+This policy is supported by and should be read in conjunction with other school policies, particularly; Staff Employee Health and Attendance Policy, Staff Disciplinary Policy, Capability Policy and Code of Conduct for Employees.

 2. Purpose

 This policy covers the use and misuse of intoxicating substances, which include alcohol, solvents, legal and illegal drugs, prescription and over the counter medicines and other substances that could adversely affect work performance and/ or health and safety.